ahmadalwy3/ahmadalwy3/Dashboard:-Whitelist.md

 There are predefined whitelist directives when you first install uBO:

     about-scheme
-    behind-the-scene
     chrome-extension-scheme
     chrome-scheme
     moz-extension-scheme
     opera-scheme
     vivaldi-scheme
+    wyciwyg-scheme

+For Firefox Legacy platform, `behind-the-scene` is also in this predefined whitelist.

 You should not remove these predefined whitelist directives, unless you know _exactly_ the consequences of doing so.

-Removing the predefined whitelist directives without understanding the consequences could cause your browser to malfunction. **This is especially true for the `behind-the-scene` whitelist directive.**
+Removing the predefined whitelist directives without understanding the consequences could cause your browser to malfunction. **This is especially true for the `behind-the-scene` whitelist directive on Firefox Legacy platform.**

 If despite this warning you still want to remove one or more of the predefined whitelist directives, I strongly suggest to comment out an entry rather than outright delete it.
 To comment out an entry, just prefix it with `# `.
 This way you do not have to remember which predefined whitelist directive you removed, it will be just a matter of removing the `# ` prefix if ever you want to restore an entry.